microsoft/pxt/docs/blog/arcade/tilecode.md

 ## Design, Code, and Play Games on MakeCode Arcade Devices

 **Posted on August 10, 2020 by Thomas Ball and Stefania Druga**
-> "What an individual can learn, and how he learns it, depends on what models he has available.” - Seymour Papert, "Gears of my childhood".

 [TileCode](https://microsoft.github.io/tilecode) is a novel game creation app that allows you to design, code, and play video games directly on low-cost [MakeCode Arcade gaming handhelds](https://arcade.makecode.com/hardware) as well as in the web browser using the MakeCode Arcade game simulator.